Anonunser6523/Safety-Finetuning-LLM/README.md

     5.pure_bad

+    6.HPFA Dataset

+    7.ChatAGI Dataset

+    8.X_Sum Dataset

+Here in case you want to train the Task Adapter(aoa-7b-full) to be either one of HPFA, ChatAGI or X_Sum ,Then just replace the respective `train.json` with the `train.json from aoa dataset folder`

 ### 5.inference

 This folder is designed to convert a model checkpoint saved in Fully Sharded Data Parallel (FSDP) format into a Hugging Face (HF) format.
 The conversion process allows you to load and save a model in a format that can be easily used with Hugging Face's tools.